 There are so many fun things to do in Xcaret.
-We are going to explore all of them so you will know exactly what to expect when you arrive.
+We are going to explore all of them and give you a few Xcaret tips so you will know exactly what to expect when you arrive.

 The underwater river at Xcaret is awesome!
 We had a ton of fun floating along.
 It is not a lazy river so you have to actually swim to get from one point to the next.

 Before you enter the river there is an area where you can put your stuff.
 After you fill the big bags with your stuff they are locked and moved to the exit of the river.